Pruning

 Be ruthless if that’s what’s needed.

-There are some plants for which pruning is essential to
+There are some plants for which pruning is essential

-ground.
-Heliconia, canna and some members of the lily
+rising from the ground.
+Heliconia, canna and some

-family are examples.
-They are healthiest when whole
+members of the lily family are examples.
+They are

-stems are cut back completely once their flowers have
+healthiest when whole stems are cut back completely

-finished blooming.
-Each stem will flower only once.
+will flower only once.

-Should you want to take pruning to the extreme, then you
+Should you want to take pruning to the extreme, then

-shape.
+about any shape.

 I’m a big fan of gardening by the fairer sex.
-Does that
+Does

-appropriately-dressed willing lady pruners, or help to
+advice to appropriately-dressed willing lady pruners,

-trim their bushes.
+or help to trim their bushes.
 Happy hacking.